learn-compsci/mathematical-techniques/content/Tutorials/Tutorial 1.md

 >[!Purpose]
 > This question aims to help you make sense of implications.
 There's really *nothing* deep behind implications.
 It is just a logical connective that has a certain behaviour.
 >
+> To this end, try to consider the following statement below and how we can write it as an implication statement.

 Aiken promises Dueet that if Dueet watches anime with him, then Aiken will treat Dueet to a pizza dinner.